Nkaleth/TDD_project/README.md

 # 📖 TDD Project <a name="TDD-project"></a>

-In this project we will implement a class with some methods, but we will do it by doing test-driven development (TDD).
+In this project we implemented a Solver class with various methods using test-driven development (TDD).

 ## 🛠 Built With <a name="built-with"></a>